Outline of World History

 1. Explorers and Navigators

-3. This connectivity set the foundation for the modern world economy.
+3. This burgeoning global connectivity laid the foundation for colonialism, mercantilism, and the modern world economy.

 1. Conquest and Colonization